TheMich157/-FireGuard-Antivirus/README.md

 - Toggle bans or remove users
 - Browse logs in real time

+EXD is distributed under the same MIT License as the rest of FireGuard.
+You may share the compiled `exd.exe` freely as long as the license file is included.
+This free management tool lets you oversee client registrations and push new versions.

 ---

 ## Admin Dashboard
 The backend exposes `/admin` – a simple page listing API routes with a green/red status indicator and the total user count.
 Use your EXD credentials to log in.

+### Built-in API docs
+Browse `/docs` on the server to view styled pages for each API endpoint.
+Subpages describe the method and purpose of the route and link directly to the live API.

+The landing page at `/` now contains a small HTML/JavaScript interface for registering or logging in using the API.
+Successful requests show the returned token on screen.
+The page and the built‑in docs use a cleaner theme for easier navigation.

 ---